 Do not use any abrasive material, abrasive cleaners, cloths and pads as there is the possibility they could scratch the surface.
-A protective pad should always be placed under hot utensils.

 Aluminum Interior Roof Skin

 The metal interior skin on the ceiling is coated with a baked-on acrylic coating.
 Use soft rags or wash mitts always moving lengthwise with the grain of the aluminum.
 NEVER rub hard on the coating.
 Oil, grease, dust, and dirt may be removed by washing with a 5 percent solution of commonly used commercial and industrial multi-purpose detergent in water.
 Cleaning should be followed by a thorough clean water rinse.
 Drying the metal with a chamois or a soft cloth may prevent spots and streaks.
 When washing or waxing the metal, always wipe "with" the grain of the metal.
 A good grade of nonabrasive automotive paste or liquid wax once a year will increase the life of the finish.